Bought Your First Home Last Year? Here Are The Tax Breaks You Could Be Taking Advantage Of!

 Buying a home is an exciting time in many people’s lives.
 It’s the point in your life when you stop paying rent and start building equity with a mortgage.
 While there are many practical benefits to owning a home, something many people don’t discuss is the tax breaks.

-As tax season is upon us, let’s take a look at some of the unique tax breaks that homeowners are able to take advantage of:
+As tax season is upon us, let’s take a look at some of the unique tax breaks that homeowners can take advantage of:

 PENALTY-FREE IRA WITHDRAWALS